MarkGalperin/mdg_pydc/README.md

 # mdg_pydc
 A package for controlling the FLIR Flea3 camera with simple, terse commands.
-Mark is so nice for setting this up.
-Yes.

 ## Prerequisites
 - clone this repository